sitandr/conchord/README.md

 Additionally, if you enjoy drawing missing things, you can also use `preamble` and `extra` arguments in `tabs.new` where you can put any `cetz` inner things (tabs uses canvas, and that allow you drawing on it) before or after the tabs are drawn.

+## Rhythm section

+Can be enabled or disabled with `rhythm: true`.
+It's far from ideal now, but may be useful for some basic purposes.

 # Plans

 There are lots of possible things to add to this package.
 With power of WASM engine quite anything is possible.